ivanreese/ivanish/source/pages/hawker-news.md

 It did okay on Hacker News.

-Which, of course, means a hoard of jackals, gremlins, and dipshits descended upon [the comment section](https://news.ycombinator.com/item?id=38324486) spouting sewage like a poorly plumbed fountain.
+Which, of course, means a hoard of jackals, gremlins, and dipshits descended upon [the comment section](https://news.ycombinator.com/item?id=38324486) spouting sewage like an incorrectly plumbed fountain.

 So I made a song about them.